jowr/librefprop.so/readme.md

 0. Make sure that you have gcc and gfortran, for OSX use either [HPC](http://hpc.sourceforge.net/) **or** [Homebrew](http://brew.sh/) **and** install the [OSX command line tools](https://developer.apple.com/downloads).
 On a Linux machine, something like `apt-get install gcc` might do the job.
 1. Get a copy of this repository, either by downloading the latest [release](https://github.com/jowr/librefprop.so/releases/latest) or the current development version as [zip file](https://github.com/jowr/librefprop.so/archive/master.zip) or simply clone the [repository](https://github.com/jowr/librefprop.so.git) with git.
-2. Change the paths in the Makefile, if needed.
+2. Change the paths in the Makefile around line 40, if needed.
 3. Copy the REFPROP Fortran code to the *fortran* directory.
 4. Put the *fluids* and *mixtures* folders from REFPROP into the *files* folder.
 5. Call `make` to prepare the files.
-6. Use `make install` (as root user) to copy the files to the destination directories.
+6. Use `sudo make install` (system install) or `make install` (as normal user) to copy the files to the destination directories.

 You can remove the files again by calling `make uninstall` (as root user).